 Matthew Brink, Assistant Executive Director, NACE

-Matthew Brink is assistant executive director for programs and services for the National Association of Colleges and Employers and oversees professional development services, meetings and events, and all research initiatives.
+Matthew Brink is assistant executive director for programs and services for the National Association of Colleges and Employers.
+He oversees professional development services, meetings and events, and all research initiatives.
 An experienced professional in the field, Brink has overseen career services in a variety of institutions, including, most recently, the University of Delaware, and has been active in employer-focused activities.

 Erin DeStefanis, Director, Professional Development, NACE

-O. Ray Angle, Assistant Vice President, Career and Professional Development, Gonzaga University
+Ray Angle, Asst.
+Vice President of Career and Professional Development, Gonzaga University

 He has been invited to speak domestically and internationally on a variety of topics including career and professional skill development and leadership.
-He currently serves on the National Association of Colleges and Employers (NACE) Board of Directors, and has served as President of the Midwest Association of Colleges and Employers (Midwest ACE).
+He has served on the National Association of Colleges and Employers (NACE) Board of Directors, and as the President of the Midwest Association of Colleges and Employers (Midwest ACE).

 He has been the recipient of several professional awards including SoACE’s Southern Star Award, Midwest ACE’s J.W.
 Paquette Superior Leadership Award, North Carolina ACE’s Outstanding Professional Award and UNC’s Outstanding Encouragement of Learning and Development Award.
 He was inducted into the NACE Academy of Fellows in 2014.

 He earned a bachelor's degree from Southern Illinois University-Carbondale and a master's degree from the University of Central Missouri.
+He is currently working on a PhD in Leadership Studies at Gonzaga University.
 He has traveled extensively throughout the United States and internationally visiting all 50 states, 16 foreign countries and five continents.